For Students Matriculating Prior to Fall 2015

 Courses of Study

-Major fields of concentration offered are (those that also offer a minor are indicated with an asterisk): Africana Studies*, American Studies*, Anthropology*, Archaeology*, Art & Art History*, Biochemistry & Molecular Biology, Biology*, Chemistry*, Classical Studies*, Computer Science*, Dance & Music, Earth Sciences*, East Asian Studies*, Economics*, Educational Studies*, English*, Environmental Science*, Environmental Studies*, French*, German*, History*, International Business & Management, International Studies, Italian Studies, Judaic Studies*, Latin American, Latino & Caribbean Studies*, Law and Policy, Mathematics*, Medieval & Early Modern Studies*, Middle East Studies, Music*, Neuroscience, Philosophy*, Physics*, Policy Management, Political Science*, Psychology*, Religion*, Russian*, Sociology*, Spanish*, Theatre Arts*, and Women's and Gender Studies*.
+Major fields of concentration offered are (those that also offer a minor are indicated with an asterisk): Africana Studies*, American Studies*, Anthropology*, Archaeology*, Art & Art History*, Biochemistry & Molecular Biology, Biology*, Chemistry*, Classical Studies*, Computer Science*, Dance & Music, Earth Sciences*, East Asian Studies*, Economics*, Educational Studies*, English*, Environmental Science*, Environmental Studies*, French and Francophone Studies*, German*, History*, International Business & Management, International Studies, Italian Studies, Judaic Studies*, Latin American, Latino & Caribbean Studies*, Law and Policy, Mathematics*, Medieval & Early Modern Studies*, Middle East Studies, Music*, Neuroscience, Philosophy*, Physics*, Policy Management, Political Science*, Psychology*, Quantitative Economics, Religion*, Russian*, Sociology*, Spanish*, Theatre Arts*, and Women's, Gender and Sexuality Studies*.

 In addition, minors are offered in several areas for which we do not have a major.
-These are: Arabic, Astronomy, Chinese, Creative Writing, Film Studies, Italian, Japanese, and Portuguese and Brazilian Studies.
+These are: Arabic, Astronomy, Chinese, Creative Writing, Film and Media Studies, Italian, Japanese, and Portuguese and Brazilian Studies.

-Certificate programs can be completed in Health Studies, Security Studies, Army ROTC Global Preparedness, as well as the CPYB/Dickinson certificate program.
+Certificate programs can be completed in Food Studies, Health Studies, Security Studies, Army ROTC Global Preparedness, Social Innovation and Entrepreneurship, and the CPYB/Dickinson certificate program.